 In April 2010, we entered into an exclusive license agreement with Helion Biotech ApS, or Helion, pursuant to which we received a royalty bearing, worldwide exclusive license in and to all of Helion's intellectual property rights related to MASP-2 antibodies, polypeptides and methods in the field of inhibition of mannan-binding lectin-mediated activation of the complement system for the prevention, treatment or diagnosis of any disease or condition.
 Upon execution of the agreement, we made a one-time payment to Helion of \$500,000 that was recognized as research and development expense and agreed to make development and sales milestone payments to Helion of up to an additional \$6.9 million upon the achievement of certain events, such as the filing of an Investigational New Drug application with the U.S. Food and Drug Administration; initiation of Phase 2 and 3 clinical trials; receipt of marketing approval; and reaching specified sales milestones.
 In addition, Helion is entitled to receive from us a low single-digit percentage royalty of any net sales of a MASP-2 inhibitor product that is covered by the patents licensed by us under the agreement.
-We recognized no research and development expense under this agreement for the three months ended March 31, 2011.
+We recognized \$15,000 and \$519,000 in research and development expense under this agreement for the three months ended June 30, 2011 and 2010, respectively, and \$15,000 and \$529,000 for the six months ended June 30, 2011 and 2010, respectively.

-In September 2008, we entered into a technology option agreement with Patobios Limited, or Patobios, to evaluate and potentially acquire the intellectual property rights covering Patobios' G protein-coupled receptor, or GPCR, technology.
+In September 2008, we entered into a technology option agreement with Patobios to evaluate and potentially acquire the intellectual property rights covering Patobios' GPCR technology.
 Under the terms of the agreement, as amended in November 2009, Patobios granted us an option to evaluate the technology over four option periods commencing September 2008 and continuing up to December 2010.
 Under the terms of the agreement, we had the exclusive option to acquire the intellectual property rights, including patents, covering Patobios' GPCR technology at any time during any of the option periods.
-We made a non-refundable payment of \$200,000 CAD (\$188,000 USD) to Patobios following execution of the agreement for the first nine-month option period and a payment of \$522,000 CAD (\$471,000 USD) for the second six-month option period, all of which was charged to research and development expense.
-As of December 31, 2009, the second option period was automatically extended until January 2010 at a cost to us of \$108,000 CAD (\$104,000 USD) and we exercised our right to extend the third option period from January 2010 to June 2010 at a cost to us of \$542,000 CAD (\$516,000 USD), which was recorded as expense in 2009.
-In June 2010, we exercised our right to extend the fourth option period from July 2010 to December 2010 at a cost to us of \$500,000 CAD (\$487,000 USD).
-In October 2010 we gave notice to Patobios of our intent to exercise our right to purchase Patobios' GPCR technology.
-In November 2010, we completed the acquisition from Patobios of intellectual property assets related to an assay technology for use in our GPCR program.
+We made a non-refundable payment of \$188,000 to Patobios following execution of the agreement for the first nine-month option period and a payment of \$471,000 for the second six-month option period, all of which was charged to research and development expense.
+As of December 31, 2009, the second option period was automatically extended until January 2010 at a cost to us of \$104,000 and we exercised our right to extend the third option period from January 2010 to June 2010 at a cost to us of \$516,000, which was recorded as research and development expense in 2009.
+In June 2010, we exercised our right to extend the fourth option period from July 2010 to December 2010 at a cost to us of \$487,000.
+In November 2010 we purchased the GPCR technology from Patobios.
 The purchase price of these assets was \$10.8 million, of which approximately \$7.6 million was paid in cash and \$3.2 million was paid in the form of 379,039 shares of our common stock.
-We have no royalty or milestone payment obligations to Patobios.
+We have no royalty, milestone, or other payment obligations to Patobios.
 As Vulcan funded the purchase of these assets, we have no cost basis in the assets acquired.
-For the
+We recognized research and development expense under the Patobios agreement of \$487,000 and \$497,000, for the three and six months ended June 30, 2010, respectively.